Robert Elliott Burns: Fame and freedom

 In January 1932, a cinematic version of Burns's memoir was released by Warner Bros. under the slightly altered title, I Am a Fugitive from a Chain Gang, starring Paul Muni.
 Burns was a consultant on the set of the film.
 According to a review in The New York Times, the movie was "an exciting, thrilling tale" that "shocks and horrifies."

 The success of the movie led Burns to make more frequent public appearances condemning the use of chain gangs in the South.
-Burns's exposure resulted in his being arrested again - in Newark in December 1932.
+Burns's exposure resulted in his being arrested again, in Newark in December 1932.
 But, the governor of New Jersey refused to extradite him to Georgia, since his book and a movie had been released and public opinion was firmly against the idea.
 He also married Clara with whom he had four children.

 In 1943, Burns met newly elected Georgia governor Ellis Arnall in New York and requested a pardon.
 Arnall had Burns return to Georgia in November 1945 to face the parole board, and stood by his side as his counsel.
 The board commuted Burns's sentence to time served.

-Later years
+Legacy

+Burns died in 1955, aged 63, at the East Orange Veterans' Hospital in East Orange, New Jersey, following a long illness, believed to be cancer.

-Burns lived as a free man until his death from cancer in 1955.
-His book is considered part of a long American tradition of reform literature intended to spur the American public to opposition of an issue.
+Burns' book is considered part of a long American tradition of reform literature intended to spur the American public to opposition of an issue.
 Some examples of this literature are Uncle Tom's Cabin, The Jungle, and The Other America.
 Burns's book and subsequent movie are largely credited with the abolition of the chain gang system in the South.
-He was survived by his wife Clara Caroline Graykowski and their four children: one son (Robert) and three daughters (Frances, Caroline, Suzanna).